abujaher5/abujaher5/README.md

 ## Assalamu Alaikum 👋
-*I'm Saif, a junior MERN stack developer from  Chattogram, Bangladesh.*
+*I'm Abu Jaher, a junior MERN stack developer from  Chattogram, Bangladesh.*

 # About me
 - I’m currently working on a Full-Stack e-commerce website.